flarum/docs/docs/composer.md

 If Composer is not preinstalled (you can check this by running `composer --version`), you can use a [manual installation](https://getcomposer.org/composer-stable.phar).
 Just upload the composer.phar to your folder and run `/path/to/your/php7 composer.phar COMMAND` for any command documented as `composer COMMAND`.

 ::: danger
-Some articles on the internet will mention that you can use tools like a php shell.
-If you are not sure what you are doing or what they are talking - be careful!
-An unprotected web shell is extremely dangerous.
+Some articles on the internet will mention that you can use tools like a PHP shell.
+If you are not sure what you are doing or what they are talking about - be careful!
+An unprotected web shell is **extremely** dangerous.
 :::

 ## How do I use Composer?